oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab1/lab1-create-exacc-infra.md

     * **Choose a compartment:** From the list of available compartments, choose the compartment that you want to contain the Oracle Exadata infrastructure.

-    * **Provide the display name:** The display name is a user-friendly name that you can use to identify the Exadata infrastructure.
-The name doesn't need to be unique, because an Oracle Cloud Identifier (OCID) uniquely identifies the Oracle Exadata infrastructure.
+    * **Provide the display name:** The display name is a name that you can use to identify the Exadata infrastructure.

-    * **Select the Exadata system model:** From the list, choose an Oracle Exadata hardware.
+    * **Select the Exadata system model:** From the list, choose an Oracle Exadata system model.

     * **Compute and storage configuration:**